 Please view our calendar for specific dates.

-Parents must provide their child with a nutritious and fulfilling lunch.
+Parents must provide their child with a nutritious and fulfilling lunch, snacks and drink.

 Tuition is due by the first of each month, once a payment is deemed late, a $75 late fee is applied to the account.